 Where a pupil is known to have experienced trauma, appropriate arrangements will be made to provide support based on the needs of the pupil and in line with all relevant guidance and policies.
-This may include close multi-agency working with external services and/or additional nurture sessions with an experienced key adult.
+This may include close multi-agency working with external services.